cchitsiang/awesome-stars/README.md

 ## Python

+- [cruft/cruft](https://github.com/cruft/cruft) - Allows you to maintain all the necessary cruft for packaging and building projects separate from the code you intentionally write.
+Built on-top of, and fully compatible with, CookieCutter.
 - [jiggy-ai/hn_summary](https://github.com/jiggy-ai/hn_summary) - Summarizes top stories from Hacker News using a large language model and post them to a Telegram channel.
 - [ServiceNow/azimuth](https://github.com/ServiceNow/azimuth) - Helping AI practitioners better understand their datasets and models in text classification.
 From ServiceNow.
 - [fauxpilot/fauxpilot](https://github.com/fauxpilot/fauxpilot) - FauxPilot - an open-source GitHub Copilot server